 BETA Alternative Middle/High School

 The BETA Alternative School program is the educational component of the partnership between UCP of Central Florida, Inc. and Orange County Public Schools (OCPS).
-The BETA school program is open to pregnant teens and young mothers and serving up to 100 students, ages twelve to nineteen.
+The BETA school program is open to pregnant teens and young mothers and serves up to 100 students, ages 12 to 19.
 OCPS provides a full academic curriculum while UCP of Central Florida provides parenting support and counseling to students enrolled in the program.
-The BETA School offers the traditional school curriculum with specific electives that address child development, parenting, nutrition, and family living.
+The BETA School offers the traditional school curriculum with specific electives that address child development, parenting, nutrition and family living.

 We offer an after school tutorial and enrichment program.
 A special feature of this program provides on-site childcare for mothers while attending the BETA School.